MickyHCorbett/PoliMorf/README.md

 - Header Format
 - Footer Format
-- Before Main Schematic
+- Before Main Format
-- After Main Schematic
+- After Main Format
 - Post Format
 - Page Format
 - Sidebar Format

+Combined together these make up a page/post format.
 The default page/post has Header, Main (either Post or Page Format) and Footer.
 The layout is full-width with no sidebar.

 For example, a simple Post Format with WordPress content, comments and Previous/Next links would look like List A.
 A simple Page Format with WordPress content and comments would look like List B.